buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcBuildingControlsDomain/PropertySets/Pset_ControllerTypeProgrammable.md

 # Pset_ControllerTypeProgrammable

-Properties for Discrete Digital Control (DDC) or programmable logic controllers.
-HISTORY: Added in IFC4.
+Properties for Discrete Digital Control (DDC) or programmable logic controllers.<!-- end of definition --> HISTORY: Added in IFC4.

 ## Comments